sphinx-doc/sphinx/doc/config.rst

    files, so a file named :file:`default.css` will overwrite the builtin :file:`default.css`.

+   .. versionchanged:: 0.4
+      The paths in :confval:`html_static_path` can now contain subdirectories.

 .. confval:: html_last_updated_fmt

    If this is not the empty string, a 'Last updated on:' timestamp is inserted